krishdograa/PhishNet/README.md

 4. **Create a pull request** with a detailed description of the changes.

 ---
+Execution Policies:
+In PowerShell, you may encounter execution policy restrictions that prevent scripts from running.
+You need to set the execution policy appropriately (e.g., using Set-ExecutionPolicy Unrestricted -Scope Process) to allow the execution of Activate.ps1.

 ## **License**
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.